Discover our herbarium

 Pagès often uses Linden in its herbal infusions.
 Its almost legendary calming and soothing properties fully justify its use in herbal teas.

-Linden, a tree known to all for its multiple virtues and its very pleasant and sweetly honeyed notes.
+Linden, a tree known to all for its very pleasant and sweetly honeyed notes.

 ORIGINS OF LIME BLOSSOM